 Jones has urged companies to pay out 100 percent of their personal property coverage limits without requiring policyholders to produce a detailed inventory list.
 He has asked carriers to voluntarily reply on whether they will comply with his request.
 His office is slated soon to release the results of the survey.

 Other bills addressed different issues.
 Many fire victims have found themselves severely underinsured when they discover the cost of replacing their structures, which have jumped following a spike in the price of building materials and a shortage of labor.
 Even homeowners who purchased policies with extended replacement coverage have found themselves facing significant out-of-pocket costs.

-State Sen. Bill Dodd, D-Napa, announced legislation, SB 894, that would allow policyholders to combine their policies for different coverage areas — like their primary dwelling, other structures, contents and living expenses — to pay for any of the covered purposes.
+State Sen. Bill Dodd, D-Napa, announced legislation, SB 894, that would allow policyholders to combine their policies for different coverage areas - such as their primary dwelling, other structures, contents and living expenses - to pay for any of the covered purposes.
 That would allow, for example, those who did not utilize their full coverage for personal property losses to allocate the unspent funds toward other costs, like rebuilding their primary residence.